IITBombayWeb/playlist-spring-boot/competency-levels.md

 5. Create two playlists

-6. Add some songs to the playlist
+6. Add some songs to the playlists

 ## Level-1: Basic coding